sindresorhus/conf/readme.md

 You can pass an empty string to remove the suffix.

 For example, on macOS, the config file will be stored in the `~/Library/Preferences/foo-nodejs` directory, where `foo` is the `projectName`.
+#### watch

+type: `Boolean`<br>
+Default: `false`

+Sets a file watcher.

+This is useful if you have more than one instances reading the config.
+If one instance changes a config, this allows it to get propagated to all instances of Conf.
+If you only ever have one instance on Conf in your app you can keep this off.

 ### Instance